SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 Currently we have 2 controlling components:

-- one for an action: {@link BaseActionComponent}
+- one for an action: {@link BaseActionComponent} with {@link ActionProps}
-- and one for custom property field: {@link BasePropertyComponent}
+- and one for custom property field: {@link BasePropertyComponent} with {@link BasePropertyProps}

 Check out their documentation to see available **props**

-BTW - Dashboard doesn't have any controlling component.
+BTW - Dashboard doesn't have any controlling component - so no props passed there.

 ## Reusing UI Components of AdminBro

 AdminBro gives you the ability to reuse its components.
 You can do this by simply requiring them:

 ```
-import { Label } from 'admin-bro/components'
+import { Label } from 'admin-bro'

 const YourComponent (props) => {(
   <Label>Some styled text<Label>